 Tony Pops first came to our attention two months ago when we highlighted his track “U & Me” in our “Why We Like It” series after he submitted to our portal at SubmitHub.
 Tony immediately caught our eye as a talented, genre-blending singer/producer who has deservedly become the first artist to be featured multiple times on CentralSauce Discovery.

 Why We Like It:

 “Reverie” is a more than fitting title for this track.
 It opens in a hazy daydream, with Pops’ vocals gently guiding you through this world of his imagination.
 The drums settle into the atmosphere of “Reverie” like a baby kangaroo in its mother’s pouch.
 Your dream state is deepened by the wordless hook, a hummed melody layered and drenched in reverb that will stick with you for hours after waking up.
-Though the instrumental is experimented with as the track progresses, these changes only supply “Reverie” with bounds of colour and character, making this daydream a heavenly experience.
+Though Tony experiments with the instrumental as the track progresses, these changes only supply “Reverie” with bounds of colour and character, making this daydream a heavenly experience.
 A guitar solo eases you back into the real world as you open your eyes, forgetting that they were ever closed.
 “Reverie” feels like a dream you never want to wake up from, creating a world of warmth you yearn to exist inside again and again.

 From The Artist: